sourabhmisal/Beacons-based-indoor-navigation/README.md

 # Beacons-based-indoor-navigation
 Indoor Navigation using beacons

-Install the node modules using '''npm install''' in both app and server
+Install the node modules using npm-install in both app and server